 Being investigated or prosecuted for a criminal offence can be a frightening and bewildering experience.
 My overriding goal is to protect and promote my client’s interests, while also supporting them through the process.

-Martin represents individuals facing serious allegations, particularly homicide, sexual allegations and drug matters.
-He is experienced in advising 'professionals' who face criminal allegations, such as teachers, journalists, lawyers, accountants and company officers.
-He has also worked on cases involving historic sexual allegations and has been instructed in sensitive cases involving allegations of assisting or encouraging suicide.
-He defends in police investigations and prosecutions, but also has an interest, and expertise, in investigating and challenging convictions in miscarriage of justice cases.
+Martin represents individuals facing serious allegations, particularly homicide, sexual allegations, terrorism and drug cases.
+He is experienced in advising 'professionals' who face criminal allegations, such as teachers, lawyers, accountants and company officers.
+He has defended in many cases involving historic sexual allegations.
+He advises in cases involving allegations of assisting or encouraging suicide.
+He has particular interest and expertise in investigating and challenging convictions in miscarriage of justice cases.

-In the field of financial crime, Martin defends in cases brought by the Serious Fraud Office, HM Revenue and Customs and other specialist investigators.
-He has acted in a series of multi-million pound prosecutions and investigations in recent years, and has particular interest in cases involving allegations of international bribery and corruption.
+In financial crime, Martin defends in cases brought by the Serious Fraud Office, HM Revenue and Customs and other specialist investigators.
+He has acted in a series of multimillion pound prosecutions and investigations in recent years, and has particular interest in cases involving allegations of international bribery and corruption.
 He has experience of the particular challenges that arise in defending privately prosecuted cases, which are becoming a prominent feature of the legal landscape.

 Having trained at Russell-Cooke, qualifying in 1995, Martin went on to become a partner and joint head of criminal law and fraud at a leading London firm, before returning to Russell-Cooke as a partner in June 2019.

 He is one of the most reliable, organised and prepared solicitors I've worked with.

 - R-v-M - represented woman charged with murder following the alleged 'mercy killing' of her disabled son